-The Actuarial Function contributes to the effective implementation of the undertaking's risk management system by performing the calculation of capital requirements required by Solvency II, as reported quarterly in the case of the Solvency Capital Requirement, and by performing the investigations required as part of the forward looking assessment of own risks.
+The Actuarial Function contributes to the effective implementation of the undertaking's risk management system through a review of the calculation of capital requirements required by Solvency II, as reported quarterly in the case of the Solvency Capital Requirement, and by reviewing the investigations required as part of the forward looking assessment of own risks.
 This includes an assessment of the significance with which the risk profile deviates from the assumptions underlying the Solvency Capital Requirement.